nais/nixerator/README.md

 - In your flake, add input `nixerator` and build from a plain attrset via the canonical builder:
   - `let eval = nixerator.lib.buildApp { app = { name = "myapp"; image = "..."; service = { enable = true; }; }; }; in pkgs.writeText "manifest.yaml" eval.yaml`
 - The builder returns a structured result with `cfg`, `options`, `resources`, and `yaml`.
-- See `examples/` for ready-to-copy module configs.
+- See `templates/basic/flake.nix` for a minimal consumer flake and `templates/kitchen-sink/flake.nix` for a full-feature consumer you can copy into your repo.

 Modules workflow (recommended)
 - Evaluate module to manifests: `nix build .#manifests && cat result`